luxeengine/luxe-docs/docs/guide/wren-primer.md

 System.print(hello.other_value) //prints 5
 ```

+- Explicit class var fields declare a getter/setter for you, making them public
 - A getter is a method without arguments, i.e no `()` after the name
 - A setter is a method with `=(one_arg)`, where the incoming value is passed in
 - Short form is a convenient way to say "return whatever I put in a single line", like these: